ygemici/osz/loader/README.md

 Example kernel
 --------------

-A minimal kernel that demostrates how to access BOOTBOOT environment:
+An [example kernel](https://github.com/bztsrc/osz/blob/master/loader/mykernel/kernel.c) is included with BOOTBOOT Protocol to demostrate how to access the environment:

 ```c
 #include <bootboot.h>